 It takes a long time to see a technology for what it is.
 Maybe it's only possible after that technology has completely fulfilled its potential - when we can finally see its limits - that we can see what it really is.
 That's hard right now because the promise of AI is that it can do anything, or at least "all knowledge work". (radioactivity example, let Seniha give it)

-Positive vision of AI is where we let it do the things it's good at - there is absolutely toil that AI can remove. it lowers the barrier to entry to building just about anything on a computer. we can prototype - even build - websites in an instant.
+Positive vision of AI is where we let it do the things it's good at - there is absolutely toil that AI can remove. it lowers the barrier to entry to building just about anything on a computer. we can build websites in an instant.

 AI might not get smarter on its own. that hard work may be left to us